Research with impact

 We work to deliver knowledge, skills and attitudes to address global issues such as sustainability, poverty and world security.

-Here we showcase examples of the School's work to address these challenges and to positively impact lives around the world, as well as some of the ways in which electrical and electronic engineering continues to change the way we live:
+Here we showcase examples of the Department's work to address these challenges and to positively impact lives around the world, as well as some of the ways in which electrical and electronic engineering continues to change the way we live:

 Education partnerships in Africa (EPA)

-Joseph Mutale participates in the EPA programme, with the School establishing a partnership with the School of Engineering at the University of Zambia to extend research through the development of structured final year undergraduate project modules - ensuring training is of the highest international standard.
+Joseph Mutale participates in the EPA programme, with the Department establishing a partnership with the School of Engineering at the University of Zambia to extend research through the development of structured final year undergraduate project modules - ensuring training is of the highest international standard.